 Learning Through Experience and Reflection

-Welcome to the main page of the Gaudino Fund!
-Uncover the history of the fund, stay up-to-date with our newsletters, and learn more about fellowship opportunities for students as well as the work of our current Gaudino scholar.
+Discover the history and mission of the fund, stay up-to-date with our newsletters and recent events, and learn more about fellowship opportunities for students and the work of our current Gaudino scholar.

-The goal of the Gaudino Fund is to perpetuate Robert Gaudino’s emphasis on reflection, confronting our own biases through immersive engagement with otherness and, through that experience, learning to know ourselves more deeply and differently.
+The aim of the Gaudino Fund is to perpetuate Robert Gaudino’s emphasis on reflecting, confronting individual biases through immersive engagement with otherness and, through those experiences, learning to know ourselves differently and more deeply.

 An endowment principally raised during the years immediately following Robert Gaudino’s death and during the College’s Third Century Campaign is overseen by the Trustees.
 Use of the Gaudino Fund’s monies is restricted to the purposes and subject to the procedures set forth in the Fund’s Mission Statement and By-Laws, which guide the activities of the Gaudino Scholar and Fund Trustees.